-Professor Carl Curman (1) (1833 – 1913) commissioned architect Fritz Herman Vilhelm Eckert to design the house based on his drawings of Pompeian-style villa.
+Professor Carl Curman (1) (1833 – 1913) commissioned architect Fritz Herman Vilhelm Eckert to design the house based on his drawings of a Pompeian-style villa.
 The villa was constructed in the form of an equilateral cross.
 The villa was completed in 1880.
-In the Villa a lively cultural life took place during the 1880’ and 90’s.
-Amongst the guests at the Curman receptions, which were held a few times each autumn and winter, were well-known names in science, art, literature and business who gathered to make it one of social life centres in Stockholm.
-The Villa was modernised in the 1920’s but it is still the finest preserved example of the fondness the wealthy Europeans had for Renaissance architecture during the 1800’s.
+In the Villa, a lively cultural life took place during the 1880’ and 90’s.
+Amongst the guests at the Curman receptions, which were held a few times each autumn and winter, were well-known names in science, art, literature, and business who gathered to make it one of the social life centers in Stockholm.
+The Villa was modernized in the 1920’s but it is still the finest preserved example of the fondness the wealthy Europeans had for Renaissance architecture during the 1800’s.
 The Villa is also a listed building due to its architectural value.

 (1) Carl Curman (1833 – 1913) was a medical doctor and instructor in plastic anatomy at the Fine Arts Academy and taught Balneology (the therapeutic effects of bathing)